 If you or a loved one were recently arrested for DUI, you may be left wondering if you will be charged with a felony or misdemeanor?
-If you are currently facing this frightening scenario you may be wish for a concrete, black or white answer.
+If you are currently facing this frightening scenario you may be wishing for a concrete, black or white answer.
 However, Emilio De Simone, at DUI Law Firm Denver, explains that “the short answer is it can be both.”
 How you are charged will largely depend upon the circumstances of your specific case, as well as other mitigating factors.
-Continue reading to learn more about what constitutes a felony DUI verses a misdemeanor DUI.
+Continue reading to learn more about what constitutes a felony DUI versus a misdemeanor DUI.

 First Things First: A DUI Charged as a Misdemeanor

 If you have been charged with a misdemeanor for a recent DUI, it was likely a result of a first, second, or even third offense without aggravating factors.
 According to Emilio De Simone, at DUI Law Firm Denver “if it’s a first, second, or third DUI, and no one was hurt or died in an accident, the DUI will likely be charged as a misdemeanor.”
 Despite this lesser charge, any DUI is extremely serious and carries with it a host of negative and life-altering consequences.

 Even for a first offense DUI without aggravating factors, you could still spend anywhere between 5 days and 1 year in jail.
 You will likely be left to serve unpleasant probation requirements for a period of up to 2 years, be required to pay fines ranging between $600 and $1,000, and serve up to 96 hours of mandatory community service.